-Australia steadily increased its significance as a market for New Zealand’s exports from the late 1960s; the conclusion of the closer economic relations (CER) agreement in 1983 did not create the trend – indeed after the mid-1990s the trend levelled off as exports into China and other East Asian economies thrived.
-That still left Australia as New Zealand’s single most significant market, and also the source of between a fifth and a quarter of its imports, as had long been the case.
+Australia steadily increased its significance as a market for New Zealand’s exports from the late 1960s.
+The conclusion of the closer economic relations agreement in 1983 did not create the trend – indeed, after the mid-1990s it levelled off as exports to China and other East Asian economies thrived.
+That still left Australia as New Zealand’s single largest market for another two decades – and also the source of between a fifth and a quarter of its imports, as had long been the case.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: Statistics New Zealand